What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Behavioural Red Flags

-The driver's actions often give fake operators away.
+The driver's actions often give Unlicensed operators away.

 Watch for these concerning behaviours: